woowa-techcamp-2020/market-jhaemin-naamoonoo/README.md

 **Middlewares**

 Similar yet the same thing as router.
 Middlewares could intervene between the middlewares at any point, at any router.
-Middlewares intercept the request and can early response without going next to the next middlewares.
+Middlewares intercept the request and can early respond without going next to the next middlewares.

 **Static**